S2-group/SLR-2021/README.md

 ```
 ./scripts                The scripts used for automating the search process.
-./data_analysis          The Jupyter notebooks used for producing all figures in the paper.
+./data_analysis          The Jupyter notebooks are used for producing all figures in the paper.
 ./data                   All the spreadsheets with the data points and the manual selection.
 ```